Ecommerce vs retail: Understanding The Key Differences

 How to sync your retail store with your online site to create an omnichannel approach

 Now, you can totally rock both a physical retail store and an online retail business.
-But to make this dynamic duo work seamlessly, you’ve got to make sure you:
+But to make this dynamic duo work seamlessly, you’ve got to make sure you've got an omnichannel approach:

 Centralize stock control